zacharski/database-course/README.md

 ### HTML/CSS

-HTML and CSS defines the user interface of a web application.
+HTML and CSS define the user interface of a web application.
 Understanding both are are of major importance to web developers.

 Students should be able to